novuhq/novu/docs/docs/community/faq.md

 <details>
 <summary>Is creating and switching to a new organization deactivates the other organizations?</summary>

 No, switching organization will only switch organization in UI, from API side all organizations are still active.
-Each organization has different api keys, subscribers and notification templates.
+Each organization has different api keys, subscribers and workflows.
 Notification template of one organization can not be used with other organization's subscriber.

 </details>